Chadwick Boseman, 'Frozen' stars, Ellen Pompeo honoured with Disney Legends Awards | Entertainment

 The Disney Legends Award ceremony, which took place at the Anaheim convention centre here, was hosted by famous television personality Tamron Hall.
 Bob Chapek, CEO Disney, presented the trophy to the honourees.

-''It is the 35th anniversary of Disney Legends and we are honoured today to present the award to this year's legends and we are honoured becuse we have several past Disney Legends that are here for the ceremony,'' Chapek said.
+''It is the 35th anniversary of Disney Legends.
+We are honoured today to present the award to this year's legends and we are honoured because we have several past Disney Legends that are here for the ceremony,'' Chapek said.

 Other honourees were Robert Price ''Bob'' Foster, Don Hahn, Doris Hardoon, Chris Montan, Rob't Coltrin, Anthony Anderson and Tracee Ellis Ross.

-Groff, best known for playing ice harvester Kristoff in ''Frozen'' movies and Holden Ford on ''Mindhunter'', said as a young gay boy growing up in early 1990s, Disney VHS tapes were his primary source of express and expression.
+Groff, best known for playing ice harvester Kristoff in the ''Frozen'' movies and Holden Ford on ''Mindhunter'', said growing up in early 1990s as a young gay boy, Disney VHS tapes were his primary source of express and expression.

-''I dressed up as Peter Pan, Alice in Wonderland as Cinderella.
-And one Halloween when I was 3-years-old, I dressed up as Mary Poppins.
-Actually have a home video of my grandparents that Halloween, calling me Mary without any sense of irony,'' he quipped.
+''I dressed up as Peter Pan, Alice in Wonderland, Cinderella.
+And one Halloween when I was three-years-old, I dressed up as Mary Poppins.
+Actually, I have a home video of my grandparents that Halloween, calling me Mary without any sense of irony,'' he quipped.

 The winners received a two feet-tall bronze Disney Legends sculpture that signifies the imagination, creativity and magic they have brought to the company.
 The recipients also participated in a handprint ceremony following the event.